Jonathan-Adly/AgentRun/README.md

 print(f'{average_move:.2f}')
 ```

-That code was sent to agentrun, which outputted:
+That code was sent to AgentRun, which outputted:
 `'\r[*********************100%%**********************]  1 of 1 completed\n2.39'`

 Lastly, the output was sent to the LLM again to make human friendly.
 Giving us the final answer: $2.39